pulibrary/princeton_ansible/roles/beyla/README.md

 - **Dependencies**: Ensure `tar` is installed on the target machine to unarchive the release.

+- **Downloads**: The release tarball is cached under `/opt/beyla/releases`.
+If it is already there the download is skipped, so re-running the role does not depend on reaching the internet.

 ## Role Variables

 The following variables are defined in `defaults/main.yml` and can be overridden to customize the installation and configuration.